 Waterpark and Amusement Park Accidents in Wisconsin

-Know Your Legal Rights is a bi-monthly column distributed by the State Bar of Wisconsin.
-It is sponsored by the State Bar of Wisconsin’s Lawyer Referral and Information Service (LRIS), which connects Wisconsin residents with lawyers throughout the state.
-To find an attorney in your area, visit wislaw.org.

-Download this column as a Word document

-Download headshot

-Download infographic

 By Atty.
 Kate Bosworth

 Injury Statistics and the Likelihood of Being Injured

 Wisconsin is home to the “Waterpark Capital of the World,” the Wisconsin Dells.
 The Dells boast the largest concentration of indoor and outdoor waterparks on Earth – over 20 different parks.
 The Dells are also home to the third largest waterpark in the world, Noah’s Ark Water Park.